-In fiscal 2006, we expect to spend a total of approximately \$60 million on capital expenditures, primarily for the construction of our new distribution center, the opening of 33-35 new stores (30 in North America and three to five in the United Kingdom), the re-branding of 25 stores in the United Kingdom, and the continued installation and upgrades of central office information technology systems.
-In fiscal 2005, the average investment per new store, which includes leasehold improvements, fixtures, equipment and inventory, was approximately \$0.6 million.
+In fiscal 2006, we expect to spend a total of approximately \$60 million on capital expenditures.
+Capital spending through the twenty-six weeks ended July 1, 2006 totaled \$31.4 million, on track with our full year plans.
+Capital spending in fiscal 2006 is primarily for the construction of our new distribution center, the opening of approximately 34 new stores (31 in North America and three in the United Kingdom), the re-branding of 25 stores in the United Kingdom, and the continued installation and upgrades of central office information technology systems.
+In fiscal 2005, the average investment per new store, which includes leasehold improvements, fixtures, equipment and inventory, was approximately

+\$0.6 million.
 We anticipate the investment per store in fiscal 2006 will be approximately the same as fiscal 2005.

 We believe that cash generated from operations and borrowings under our credit agreement will be sufficient to fund our working capital and other cash flow requirements for at least the next 18 months.
-However, there is a possibility that we may need to seek additional financing to cover seasonal working capital needs, and it is possible that the needed financing will not be available at acceptable rates.
 Our credit agreement expires on September 30, 2007.